 3. For a third violation, permanent suspension from school

-All coaches are required to report as soon as possible to the athletic director or principal any information regarding any possible violations of the drug and alcohol guidelines by our student athletes.
+All coaches are required to report as soon as possible to the athletic director or principal any information regarding any possible violations of the drug and alcohol guidelines by our learner athletes.

 A grace period of one week will be given at the beginning of each sport’s season when academic ineligibility is not in effect.

-A student enrolled in a charter or cyber charter school may participate in extracurricular activities and interscholastic athletic programs if all conditions are met as set forth in District Policy 140.1.
+A learner enrolled in a charter or cyber charter school may participate in extracurricular activities and interscholastic athletic programs if all conditions are met as set forth in District Policy 140.1.

 Only athletes, coaches, and recognized volunteer assistants are permitted to ride district transportation to and from athletic events.

-There will be no refunds of the fee regardless of the level or length of student participation except for students who do not pass required physical examinations or students who are cut from sports by coaches prior to the first game and that sport is the only activity in which the student is participating.
+There will be no refunds of the fee regardless of the level or length of learner participation except for learners who do not pass required physical examinations or learners who are cut from sports by coaches prior to the first game and that sport is the only activity in which the learner is participating.

 BACKPACKS OR BOOK BAGS

-Backpacks or similar items must be placed in the student’s locker upon arrival at school.
-Students will not be permitted to carry backpacks, etc. from class to class.
+Backpacks or similar items must be placed in the learner’s locker upon arrival at school.
+Learners will not be permitted to carry backpacks, etc. from class to class.

-Bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for student learning and may lead to more serious violence.
-Therefore, the Board prohibits bullying by district students.
-Bullying, including cyberbullying, means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students, which occurs in a school setting that is severe, persistent or pervasive and has the effect of doing any of the following:
+Bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for learning and may lead to more serious violence.
+Therefore, the Board prohibits bullying by district learners.
+Bullying, including cyberbullying, means an intentional electronic, written, verbal or physical act or series of acts directed at another learner or learners, which occurs in a school setting that is severe, persistent or pervasive and has the effect of doing any of the following: